 John brings to the project his extensive musical training and collaborative experience.
 He is an instrumentalist (trombone, euphonium, piano), conductor, composer, arranger and music teacher.
 He is classically trained (Master of Music, The Juilliard School) and studied privately with famed conductor Gustav Meier privately.
 He has acted as Music Director or Co-Artistic Director for Hemispheres Music Projects (a jazz/new music fusion orchestra), Dancemakers, and In Absentia: The Memorial Project.
-He has conducted a symphony orchestra, improvised and composed for a microtonal music ensemble, recorded tracks for a variety of new Toronto bands and he currently plays in, tours with and composes for Random Order, a Toronto ska-reggae-funk band.
-This varied career, and his involvement in Toronto’s music community over the past 18 years, has allowed him to gather together a group of professional musicians who will provide personal mentoring for the participants in the program.
+He has conducted a symphony orchestra, improvised and composed for a microtonal music ensemble, recorded tracks and toured with a variety of Toronto bands and he currently plays with Tres Bien Ensemble.
+This varied career, and his involvement in Toronto’s music community over the past 30 years, has allowed him to gather together a group of professional musicians who provide personal mentoring for the participants in the program.

 Salina EldonKey Advisor, Specialized Services